-Any contributions in excess of the annual allowance are potentially charged to tax on the individual as their top slice of income.
+Any contributions in 2023/24 in excess of the £60,000 annual allowance are potentially charged to tax on the individual as their top slice of income.
 Contributions include contributions made by an employer.

 The stated purpose of the charging regime is to discourage pension saving in tax registered pensions beyond the annual allowance.
 Most individuals and employers actively seek to reduce pension saving below the annual allowance, rather than fall within the charging regime.